UBC-MDS/Group28-CovidTracker/README.md

 ## Similar Packages
-There are currently no other Python packages available that can perform the same set of data retrieval and analysis functionalities as CovidTracker.
+There are currently no other Python packages available that can perform the same set of data retrieval and analysis functionalities as covidtracker.
 There are several packages that have similar functionality, but are most are tailored either towards covid data retrieval or data visualization.
-The packages designed for covid data retrieval also do not use the same data source as CovidTracker.
+The packages designed for covid data retrieval also do not use the same data source as covidtracker.
 Some examples of related Python packages useful for Covid data retrieval and data visualizations include:
 * [covid19dh](https://pypi.org/project/covid19dh/) - For Covid data retrieval
 * [covid](https://pypi.org/project/covid/)- For Covid data retrieval
 * [folium](https://pypi.org/project/folium/) - For data visualizations